mleiwe/mlops-zoomcamp/cohorts/2024/04-deployment/Ch4_Notes_ML.md

 And each record can be added with the function `put_record` [docs](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/kinesis/client/put_record.html#put-record).
 NB there is also `put_records` but this is a little more expensive for smaller data.
 For larger batches it is cheaper than `put_record`.

-For put record we have the following parts of data
+For put record we have the following parts of data, in our situation we will use `StreamName`, `Data`, and `PartitionKey`.
 ```python
 response = client.put_record(
     StreamName='string', #Can make it configurable with os.getenv